Learn

 You have several options for storing sinking fund money, and the right choice depends on how much you're saving and how hands-on you want to be:

-High-yield savings account (HYSA): The most popular option.
-With rates around 4-5% APY in 2026, your sinking funds earn meaningful interest while staying completely liquid.
+- High-yield savings account (HYSA): The most popular option.
+With rates around 4-5% APY in 2026, your sinking funds earn noticeable interest while staying completely liquid.
 Many people keep all sinking funds in a single HYSA and track categories using a spreadsheet or budgeting app.

 Automating the System